waleko/Code-Review-Automation-LM/_sources/README.md

 3. Run the provided notebooks to explore data collection, model inference, and evaluation.

+## Acknowledgements
+Incredible thanks to the authors of [CodeReviewer](https://arxiv.org/abs/2203.09095) for their scientific contributions.
+This work is basically an in-depth exploration of their research, and I am grateful for their efforts.

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.